Story

 Name of principality: Zemilla

-Succession: A son.
-The heir is chosen among the boys in the family.
-The heir lies with five chosen women, and those who become pregnant and have a child are now part of his court.
-When the children officially become grown-ups, one of them is chosen to be the new heir, while their father is the new Lord, and the former Lord abdicates.
-The mother of the new heir becomes the new Lady of the House, and the other mothers to the heir’s half-siblings become her Second Ladies and married to the Lord as well.
-The women are NOT married to each other.
+Succession: Chosen among the sons of the Lord.
+The chosen heir lies with five chosen women, and those who fall pregnant and produce a living child become his wives.
+When the children reach adulthood, one of them is chosen as the new heir, while their father is the new Lord, and the former Lord abdicates.
+The mother of the new heir becomes the new Lady of the House, and the other mothers to the heir’s half-siblings become her Second Ladies.

 Lady Sira Zemilla used to be married to Victor Redmoor.
 But after four years of no children, Lord Redmoor had the marriage annulled by a Quasitor council from The Cape, orchestrated by his close advisor, the Mortan Xia.
 Lady Sira was sent back to House Zemilla, which was a great spite on both her and her family.
 Merely a week later, Victor Redmoor married Vicana Hala instead.